- 26 June 2020

 During the event

-- The talk will last for 20–25 minutes and will be followed by a Q&A where the chair will prompt discussion.
+- The talk will last for c.
+25 minutes and will be followed by a Q&A where the chair will prompt discussion

-- Use the chat box for questions after the talk.
+- Use the Q&A box to ask/write your questions after the talk

-- Use the virtual hand-raise function if you have a question/comment to make by audio.
+- You can also use the virtual Raise Hand button if you have a question/comment to make by audio

-- If you are unable to see/hear something or are experiencing technical difficulties, please notify Ella Fleming (Events Manager) or Danielle Convey (Events Assistant) using the chat box function.
+- If you are experiencing any technical problems, please notify Ella Fleming (Events Manager) or Danielle Convey (Events Assistant) directly using the chat box function.
 Alternatively you can email them via email@example.com

 About the speaker